NVIDIA/data-science-stack/environments/README.md

 To make this (very common) problem easier to solve, the command to generate the environment is printed right before the attempt to solve is made.
-Adding an extra `-v` or `-vv` to the command will print more debug information, including what constraints cannot be satiistied.
+Adding an extra `-v` or `-vv` to the command will print more debug information, including what constraints cannot be satisfied.

 ## File Format